kiwimoe/kiwimoe.github.io/about.md

 ## Who I am?

-I'm kiwimoe, interested in coding, music, gaming and much more.
+I'm kiwimoe, interested in coding, music, old retro gaming and much more.
 I like old hardware way too much...\
 Hidden secrets, various topics, you may find here.

 ## Other info